Hao Ge: Career

-Uwechue began his singing career in the choir at Lagos' House on the Rock Pentecostal church in Nigeria.
+Uwechue began his singing career in the choir at House on the Rock Pentecostal Church in Lagos, Nigeria.
 He received a degree in engineering, and began to pursue a singing career, which led his father to disown him.
 Before getting his career off the ground in China, he was a country music singer.
-In 2001, a friend of his, Li Yayu, started Uwechue's singing career in China by inviting him to perform in hotels and bars throughout Henan and Hubei.
-At the Big Easy Bar in Beijing, he was discovered by Liu Huan, a well-known music producer, who helped him learn Mandarin Chinese.
+In 2001, a friend advised Uwechue to move to Beijing, where he started performing at bars and hotels.
+At the Big Easy Bar in Beijing in 2006, he was discovered by Liu Huan, a well-known music producer, who helped him learn Mandarin Chinese.
+In the same year, he participated in the TV show Xing Guang Da Dao.